 When complying with the IRS, delay and mishandling can make the process costly and time-consuming.
-We apply a proactive, dedicated approach to handing your federal tax law situation.
+As one of the leading federal tax attorneys in the San Francisco Bay area, we apply a proactive, dedicated approach to handing your federal tax law situation.
 Whether you are working with compliance or a tax controversy, we are dedicated to advocating for your best interests.

-If you fail to respond quickly to a notice you have received, you could be subject to a tax lien, which will affect your credit, or a levy on your wages.
+If you fail to respond quickly to an IRS tax audit notice you have received, you could be subject to a tax lien, which will affect your credit or a levy on your wages.

 IRS Tax Audits

 Our federal tax attorneys specialize in IRS tax audit assistance, so let us work with you to make the process as brief and painless as possible.